 By Jonathan M. Harris The year 2023 was the hottest year in recorded history, and 2024 is on track to be even hotter.
 Record high temperatures have been observed on land, in the oceans and in Antarctica.
 Global concentrations of major greenhouse gases climbed to their highest levels ever.
 Huge losses of ice were recorded […]

-By Brian Roach, Anne-Marie Codur and Jonathan M. Harris This teaching module discusses the science, economics and policy of sustainable water management.
-It presents current data on water stress and water scarcity around the world, and introduces the concepts of virtual water and water footprints.
-The module explains how economic instruments can be used to […]
+By Brian Roach, Anne-Marie Codur and Jonathan M. Harris This teaching module, based on Chapter 20 of Harris and Roach’s textbook, Environmental and Natural Resource Economics: A Contemporary Approach, discusses theories and policies to promote sustainable water management.
+It presents current data on global water demand and scarcity, and introduces the concepts of virtual water […]

 By Anne-Marie Codur, Jonathan M. Harris and Kayleigh Fay There is increasing evidence that ambitious goals to mitigate climate change, such as those set for by the Intergovernmental Panel on Climate Change cannot be met without a substantial contribution from increased absorption of carbon dioxide by soils, forests and wetlands.
 This module focuses on the agricultural […]